BrianWill/japanese_vocab/README.md

 In the catalog, select a source from the drop down.

 Click "queue reps" on a story to effectively add it to the "current stories".
-(The "queue reps" link adds 5 listening reps alternated with 4 drilling reps.
+(The "add reps to queue" link adds 5 listening reps alternated with 4 drilling reps.
 You can edit a story's rep queue on the story's page.)

 ## Story page